Skip to navigation Skip to content

 The care recipient may then provide a Commonwealth statutory declaration.
 See the FAQs table for more information.

-Note: rental income received will still be taken into account when considering entitlement to assistance under the hardship provision.
+Note: rental income received will still be considered entitlement to assistance under the hardship provision.

 7